nrwl/nx-console/CONTRIBUTING.md

 ## Running the Extension locally

+### VSCode

-In order to start Nx console in development mode, the repo needs to be built.
+In order to start Nx Console in development mode, the repo needs to be built.
 Running `yarn watch` via the terminal or using the command prompt to execute `Tasks: Run Task -> Build and watch Nx Console` will automatically generate build artifacts whenever the code changes. </br>
 Use the `F5` key or the debug menu option `Launch Client + Server` to start the Extension Development Host.

 > :warning: Even though builds will be generated automatically, the Extension Development Host needs to be restarted in order to apply a new set of changes.

+### IntelliJ

+The `runIde` gradle task takes care of building Nx Console and starting a development instance of IntelliJ.
+Run the `nx-console [runIde]` gradle config in your IDE or use `nx run intellij:runIde` (which executes `./gradlew :apps:intellij:runIde` under the hood).

+When debugging the JCEF-based generate UI, you can attach an instance of Chrome Devtools to the browser.
+To enable this, make sure to [set the corresponding registry key](https://plugins.jetbrains.com/docs/intellij/jcef.html#debugging).

 ## Submitting a PR